wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data-source/includes/2-base-controls.md

    > [!div class="mx-imgBorder"]
    > [![Screenshot of Power Apps with the gallery showing empty items after the labels and right arrows are deleted.](../media/empty-gallery.png)](../media/empty-gallery.png#lightbox)

    You still don't have a data source attached to the gallery.
-You'll take care of that later.
+You'll complete that task later.
 For now, remember to select the first item in the gallery and then add the following controls:

    - **Text input** control
      - **Default**: ""